 - The Information Store houses up-to-date and appropriate careers information in the form of reference and loan books along with employability skills books/DVDs.
 These are available through the Library Catalogue and can be booked for use on any campus via our click and collect service.
-There is also access to relevant online resources and e-books. - The Startup Lounge houses information leaflets on careers and world of work and has access to online resources. - Careers leaflets are available in our Norwich Advice Shop, Easton Student Centre and Paston Student Services covering a range of employability skills including CV writing, application techniques, Interview tips and the HE process.
+There is also access to relevant online resources and e-books. - Careers leaflets are available in our Norwich Advice Shop, Easton Student Centre and Paston Student Centre covering a range of employability skills including CV writing, application techniques, Interview tips and the HE process.